saintaze/Private-Events/README.md

 ## Model Design

 - The site can have users.
-- User can create event.
+- User can create an event.
+- Creator can invite others to an event.
-- User can attend event.
+- User can attend or unattend an event.
 - Event can have attendees.

 ### Features